 Remember, it's your wedding.
 Include what you like and skip what you don't like.
 Work with your wedding planner to make your day special and unique to you.
 You'll be glad you did!

 Hi!
 I'm Dania, founder of Dulce Events.
 I've been planning events for over 20 years.
-Originally from Miami, I now live in North Florida with my husband and two children.
+Originally from Miami, I now call North Florida home, where we've lived for over 15 years.
 I love weddings and themed events and have a non-stop passion for creating and organizing.
 Glad you're visiting our page!